e-salinas/localization-app/README.md

 ## Overview

-This project demonstrates practical experience with localization workflows, translation management systems, and continuous localization through automated integrations.
+This project demonstrates practical experience with modern localization workflows using Crowdin for translation management and continuous localization through automated integrations.
 Built as a React application using Create React App as the foundation, it showcases the complete localization pipeline from development to deployment.

 ## 🎬 Demo

 Here’s a preview of the localized React application in action:

 ![Localization Demo](./media/demo.gif)

-## Purpose

-This project demonstrates practical experience with modern localization workflows, including translation management systems, continuous localization pipelines, and internationalization implementation in web applications.
+*The interface dynamically switches between English and Spanish using i18next and Crowdin-managed translation files.*

 ## Technologies Used